BunsenFeng/modular_pluralism/README.md

 optional arguments:
   -i INPUT, --input INPUT
-                        input file name
-  -t TYPE, --type TYPE  type of operation: generate or probability -c CHECKPOINT, --checkpoint CHECKPOINT
+                        which input task file to use without ".json", see "input/" for file names -t TYPE, --type TYPE  type of operation: generate or probability -c CHECKPOINT, --checkpoint CHECKPOINT
                         checkpoint path
 ```

-By default you don't need to set `-c`: it will loop over all perspective-informed community LMs by default.
+By default you don't need to set `-c`: it will loop over all perspective-informed community LMs.
 If you set a specific checkpoint, it will generate msgs for that checkpoint and you can parallelize it across checkpoints.

 `-i` and `-t` use the following settings: `(overton_test_valuekaleidoscope, generate)`, `(steerable_test_valuekaleidoscope, generate)`, `(steerable_test_opinionqa, probability)`, `(distributional_test_moralchoice, probability)`, `(distributional_test_globalopinionqa)`, representating the five tasks.
 The generated msgs will be in `community_lm_msgs/`.
 The `MoE` and `ours` methods require the community LM msgs for a given task to operate.